 Rick was evacuated to a hospital in Japan to recover from his wounds.
 Because he was wounded in combat, if his hospital stay in Japan lasted 61 days or longer, he would be sent home.
 He was conflicted about wanting to go home and going back to rejoin his Company because he didn’t want to leave his buddies behind.
 The Army resolved the dilemma by discharging him from the hospital on day 60.
 Rick returned to Delta Company to finish out his tour.

 Rick had one other significant event chiseled into his memory.
 On April 2, 1970, soldiers from Delta Company (not including Rick) and members of another company, Alpha Company, returned to an abandoned night defensive position, not realizing it had been booby-trapped.
-A massive explosion followed, killing 8 soldiers and wounding 20.
-Rick lost one of his best friends that day, Sergeant Mike Borges, a 19-year-old soldier from California.
+A massive explosion followed, killing eight soldiers and wounding twenty.
+Rick lost one of his best friends that day, Sergeant Mike Borges, a nineteen-year-old soldier from California.

 Rick describes every day in Vietnam as a bad day, but some days were worse than others.
 Rick and his buddies used humor to survive the rough times, like pulling out the stopper from a sleeping friend’s air mattress during the monsoons so he’d slowly sink into the mud rising around him.
 Looking back, Rick and his buddies realize they lived like animals; dirty, bloody, never bathing or changing clothes, and going without food.
 On top of that, the NVA were trying to kill them.
 Still, they did the best they could to play the hand God dealt them.
 In the end, it came down to making sure the guy on the left and the guy on the right made it home safely.

-Rick completed his 1-year tour and left Vietnam on July 8, 1970.
+Rick completed his one-year tour and left Vietnam on July 8, 1970.
 He finished his Army commitment at Fort Carson, Colorado, and returned to Olmsted Falls.
-He went back to DairyPak, where he worked for the next 25 years and, after retiring from there, began a successful career in real estate.
-He has 2 children, Matt and Amy, and he and his wife, Sharon, are retired in North Ridgeville, Ohio, although Rick’s heart is and always will be in nearby Olmsted Falls.
+He went back to DairyPak, where he worked for the next twenty-five years and, after retiring from there, began a successful career in real estate.
+He has two children, Matt and Amy, and he and his wife, Sharon, are retired in North Ridgeville, Ohio, although Rick’s heart is and always will be in nearby Olmsted Falls.

-On September 30, 2016, at Fort Lewis, Washington – 47 years, 1 month and 1 day after the day Rick and his unit successfully fought off the attack by the NVA battalion – Rick and the friend who saved his life, Gary Burka, were awarded the Silver Star, our nation’s 3rd highest honor for “gallantry in action” and “personal heroism.”
+On September 30, 2016, at Fort Lewis, Washington – forty-seven years, one month and one day after the day Rick and his unit successfully fought off the attack by the NVA battalion – Rick and the friend who saved his life, Gary Burka, were awarded the Silver Star, our nation’s third highest honor for “gallantry in action” and “personal heroism.”
 Rick insists he was not a hero; he was just doing what he had to do.
 During his acceptance speech, he recognized the more than 58,000 Americans who never returned from Vietnam as the true heroes and the ones who must never be forgotten.